 - 12 months for the third suspension

 Driving privileges can be suspended for other reasons as well.
 If you were convicted of speeding more than 15 miles per hour above the posted limit, you could lose your license for a minimum of 30 days.

 The North Carolina Department of Motor Vehicles also can suspend a person’s driver’s license for two or more convictions in a year of speeding while going more than 55 miles per hour.
 Even if a driver was traveling only one mile over the speed limit, there could be repercussions.

 Reduction or Dismissal of Traffic Tickets with the Help of a Traffic Ticket Lawyer

 Recently, the Wake County District Attorney’s Office began allowing, under certain conditions, a speeding citation to be reduced to a nonmoving violation called “Improper Equipment.”
 The Improper Equipment charge means the accused failed to maintain a speedometer working in good order in violation of N.C.G.S. § 20-132.2.

 An Improper Equipment conviction comes with a surcharge and a possible fine.
 However, this reduction prevents the assessment of DMV points and insurance points.

 The prosecutor has the discretion over whether to agree to the reduction.
 Your best opportunity at obtaining the reduction to improper equipment is to hire a skilled attorney to assess your case and negotiate with the prosecutor.

 Traffic violations should be taken seriously in North Carolina, including speeding citations.
-If you have been charged with speeding in Wake County, contact a skilled Raleigh speeding defense attorney at Coolidge Law Firm.
+If you have been charged with speeding contact a skilled Raleigh speeding defense attorney at Coolidge Law Firm.
 The attorneys will work to get the best possible outcome in your case.
-Call (919) 239-8448 for a free consultation.
+Call (919) 239-8448 or fill out the form below for a free consultation.